Whenever someone starts a conversation about record players, there is no way the Victrola and Crosley record players aren’t talked about.

 i) External Speakers

-Both record players have external speaker support, so I have tested both by connecting them to my external speakers and playing the same “Ain’t No Grave” vinyl.
+Both record players have external speaker support, so I have tested both by connecting them to my Pioneer S-X20 speakers and playing the same “Ain’t No Grave” vinyl and other vinyl collections.

 And this time, I noticed better sound quality from both players.
-The vocals of Johnny got more clarity, and I could even hear some bass that I had expected from the built-in speakers.
+The vocals of Johnny got more clarity, and I could even hear some bass that I didn’t get from the built-in speakers.

 Both performed well and produced decent sound quality.